miohtama/mfabrik.facebookcampaignengine/README.rst

 * Canvas type: FBML

+* OAuth 2.0 for Canvas: Disabled (Pyfacebook does not support this... this is signed_request payload in HTTP POST request)

 Canvas URL is a HTTP address for server-to-server traffic.
 Facebook connects this URL, reads FBML pages, converts them to HTML and servers the user.
 Publicly canvas URL can be reached from Canvas page address.